 - Engineering Technology Accreditation Commission

-Over 3,400 programs at 700 colleges and universities have received ABET accreditation since 1932.
-You can find ABET-approved programs through their accredited program search.
+More than 3,400 programs at 700 colleges and universities have received ABET accreditation since 1932.
+You can find ABET-approved programs through its accredited program search.

-Remember: unaccredited or falsely accredited schools that attract students with low-effort, high-cost programs are considered diploma mills for a reason.
+Unaccredited or falsely accredited schools that attract students with low-effort, high-cost programs remain diploma mills for a reason.
 They sell degrees, not education.
 Protect yourself and confirm a school’s accreditation status before you apply.

-Admission requirements for associate degrees do not vary greatly from school to school.
-Though some may require supplemental materials, applicants generally need to be at least 18 years old and have either a high school diploma or a GED.
-Below, we’ve provided a bit more information about how to get into a computer science associate degree program.
+Admission requirements for associate degrees do not vary greatly by school.
+Though some may require supplemental materials, applicants generally must be at least age 18 and possess either a high school diploma or a GED.
+See below for more information about how to get into a computer science associate program.

 General Admission Requirements

-Depending on where you apply, you may be asked to submit any of the following with your official transcripts to prove you’ve earned a diploma or GED:
+Depending on where you apply, you may need to submit any of the following with your official transcripts to prove you hold a diploma or GED: